Hyeseong Kim: Los Angeles Dodgers

 On January 3, 2025, Kim signed a three-year, $12.5 million guaranteed contract, which also contained two additional option years that would increase the value to $22 million, with the Los Angeles Dodgers of Major League Baseball.
 The Dodgers also had to pay an additional posting fee of $2.5 million to the Heroes.
 On March 11, the Dodgers announced that Kim, after struggling with the bat in spring training games, would start the season in Triple-A with the Oklahoma City Comets.
 On May 3, Kim was called up to the major leagues and he made his MLB debut as a defensive replacement that night against the Atlanta Braves.
 Kim recorded his first MLB hit, against Sandy Alcántara of the Miami Marlins, on May 5 in his first start.
 He had two hits, an RBI, stole a base and scored a run in the game.
 His first MLB home run was off Gunnar Hoglund of the Athletics on May 14.
 He spent all of August on the injured list as a result of left shoulder bursitis and did not rejoin the team until September 2.
-While he had been the team’s primary second baseman before the injury, his playing time was greatly reduced upon his return.
+While he had been the team's primary second baseman before the injury, his playing time was greatly reduced upon his return.
 He finished the season by batting .280 with three home runs and 17 RBI in 71 games and also stole 13 bases.

 Kim was on the Dodgers postseason roster but only appeared in two games.
 In the bottom of the 11th inning of Game 4 of the National League Division Series, against the Philadelphia Phillies, he replaced Tommy Edman as a pinch runner then scored the series-winning run when relief pitcher Orion Kerkering committed a throwing error.
 His second appearance was as a defensive replacement, at second base, recording the first putout in the bottom of the 11th and final inning of Game 7 of the World Series, which the Dodgers would go on to win.

+On March 22, 2026, the Dodgers announced that Kim would begin the season with Triple-A Oklahoma City.
+On March 29 with the Comets, he had his career best game going five for five in a single game.
+This was his first five hit game of his U.S. career.
+Kim was recalled to the majors by the Dodgers on April 5.